 - Work with a licensed and experienced insurance agent: An agent can help you navigate the application process and find the best policy for your needs.
 They can also help you understand the underwriting process and work with the insurance company to get you the most favorable coverage.

 - Shop around: Different insurance companies have different underwriting guidelines, so it may be beneficial to shop around and compare policies from multiple providers.
-This can help you find the best coverage and rates for your specific situation.
+This can help you find the best coverage and rates for your situation.

-Now will we be able to help out everyone who has been previously diagnosed with a TIA?
+Now, will we be able to help out everyone who has been previously diagnosed with a TIA?

 No, probably not.